link1905/Unity-SummerRest/README.md

 - `Service`: A service is nothing but an Endpoint container, it's only used to build API structure
   - A `Service` is able to have children (Service and Request)
     ![](Screenshots/0_definition_1_service.png)
-- `Request`: The terminal component of an Endpoint tree (It does not have any children)
+- `Request`: The terminal component of an Endpoint tree (It's not allowed to have any child)
-  - A `Request` is a HTTP request (yeah that's right, you need at least 1 bounding domain to call any request), that means a Request has `method` and `body`
+  - A `Request` is a HTTP request (yeah, you need at least 1 bounding domain to call any request), that means a Request has `method`, `body` and `content-type`
     ![](Screenshots/0_definition_2_request.png)
 - Inheriting resource path from parents stands out as the most crucial benefit of this plugin (technically string concatenation).
 So, the url of an element must be influenced by its parents (please note the url field of the previous captures)